nfcg/sqlite-query-api/README.md

 ## 🚀 Deployment with Reverse Proxy

 For production environments, it's recommended to use a reverse proxy like Nginx or Apache to serve your application.
-This allows you to handle SSL/TLS, load balancing, and serve static files more efficiently.
+This allows you to handle SSL/TLS and  load balancing.

 ### Nginx Configuration Example